 Okay, now as for the daunting list of ingredients.
 Don’t be intimidated!
 They are simply spices, no more difficult to utilize than any other common spice on your spice rack.
 The more Indian food you cook, the more familiar these will become to you.

 Where do you buy Indian spices?
 If you’re fortunate enough to have an Indian store where you live, you will find everything you need right there.
 But some supermarkets carry many of these as well.
 For example, I have a WinCo nearby that has tons of different herbs and spices in bulk that you can just scoop out as needed.
-They carry many of the spices in this dish.
+They don’t carry all of the spices in this dish, but they carry a few of them.

 Here’s a peek at my spice cabinet: